wp-plugins/woocommerce-products-flexslider-all-in-one/readme.txt

 3. Activate WooCommerce Products Flexslider all in one in the "Plugins" using the "Activate" link.

 == Frequently Asked Questions ==
-Do not hesitate to ask any questions.
+If you've got any questions, don't hesitate to ask.

 == Screenshots ==
 1. Widget configuration